craftingcity/The-Known-World/Qiell Tilemundon.md

 ---
 # Qiell Tilemundon

-> I am an evil wizard
+> I am an evil wizard!
+I wear all black robes and drink the blood of rare beasts in exchange for continued lifespan.
 I'm an evil wizard!
 Grr!

 ## History
 A general history of the character, from their conception to their current state